The Best Practices Businesses Are Using To Beat Content Fatigue

 By leveraging customer powerful data, Orangetheory Fitness was able to deliver a video giving every viewer insight into their personal fitness journey and all they had achieved with the brand.

 And members loved it.
 The video they received told not just any story — but their story, interesting them immediately.
-The campaign helped lead to a record-breaking 97% attendance rate and 45,000 additional classes booked.
+The campaign helped lead to a record-breaking 97% attendance rate, 45,000 additional classes booked and improved member retention.

 Beat Content Fatigue

-You now know some of the best business strategies to combat content fatigue.
+You now know some of the best ways to sharpen your marketing strategy and combat content fatigue.
 Leverage storytelling to keep people engaged.
 Craft a message that’s relevant to them.
 Put it in a video, a format people can’t get enough of.
 Leverage storytelling.

-As innovators in the world of video, we’ve seen our clients stand out with video content that goes above and beyond what customers expect.
-Videos can now be interactive, contextual and even customized straight from the player.
-If your content needs a boost, it’s the perfect place to start.
+As innovators in the world of digital content, we’ve seen our clients stand out with video that goes above and beyond what customers expect.
+Videos can now be interactive, personalized and even generated in real time with AI.
+If your content needs a boost, Lucas AI Video Agent is the perfect place to start.

 Ready to rise above the digital noise?
 Let’s connect.